yvien226/Python-Projects/Kaggle/BigQuery Geotab Intersection Congestion/Readme.md

 In the first step, I explored the datasets given by BigQuery using Python and Jupyter Notebook.
 The script can be found in this folder.
 - Data Exploration: Geotab BigQuery data exploration.ipynb

-The next step is to build a prediction model.
+Further analysis on the traffic patterns would still be required to fully understand the transport demand before coming up with ways to better manage the issue and build a prediction model.

 ## Python Libraries